-Topics in Accounting - 1-3 Credits
+Topics in Accounting - 1-3 Credits As announced.
+(Course may be repeated for credit.)

 AMERICAN SIGN LANGUAGE (SIGN)

 SIGN 1110

 American Sign Language I - 3 Credits

 American Sign Language I is an introductory level language course in the language of the American Deaf Culture.
 Content includes ASL vocabulary and conversational skills; linguistic features of ASL; and skills in narrative/storytelling.
 In-class activities, comprehension and expressive examinations, narrative and storytelling assignments in addition to semester projects are venues for students to demonstrate their learning.
 In addition, Deaf Culture and Deaf Community issues are addressed.